ilifu/ilifu_user_docs/docs/data/data_transfer.md

-# Data transfer to and from the ilifu Cluster
+# Data transfer to and from the ilifu Facility

 Transferring of data to and from the ilifu research cloud can be completed using `Globus`, `scp` or `rsync`.
-For large files the `Globus Online` software is recommended, which uses efficient GridFTP transfer protocols. **Please do not transfer data to and from the ilifu cluster using the SLURM login node, as this will significantly diminish the performance of the login node for other users**.
+For large files the `Globus Online` software is recommended, which uses efficient GridFTP transfer protocols. **Please do not transfer data to and from the ilifu facility using the SLURM login node, as this will significantly diminish the performance of the login node for other users**.

 Transferring astronomy observation data from the SARAO archive is also detailed [below](#transfer-data-from-the-sarao-archive).

 ## Transfer using scp and rsync

-A dedicated transfer node is available at `transfer.ilifu.ac.za` for transferring files using `scp` and `rsync` to and from the ilifu cluster.
+A dedicated transfer node is available at `transfer.ilifu.ac.za` for transferring files using `scp` and `rsync` to and from the ilifu facility.
 All users may ssh onto this transfer node.

 The `scp` and `rsync` tools are useful for transferring data up to 200 GB, or if you're not expecting to transfer data frequently.
 For files over 200 GB or for frequent transfers, it is recommended to use the Globus Online software below. **Please note that large files should not be copied into your `/users/` directory.**

-The following is an example of how to scp from your personal computer to the ilifu cluster.
+The following is an example of how to scp from your personal computer to the ilifu facility.
 From the terminal on your personal computer:

 ```
 $ scp /path/to/file/<filename> <username>@transfer.ilifu.ac.za:~